-Varicose veins (varicosities) are twisted, enlarged veins at the skin surface.
+Varicosities, most commonly varicose veins, are twisted, enlarged veins at the skin’s surface.
 The word comes from the Latin word varix, which means “twisted.”

-Varicose veins occur due to poor functioning (malfunction) of valves in the deeper leg veins (venous insufficiency), making blood back up (pool) in the legs, with the resulting pressure causing surface veins to enlarge.
+Varicose veins occur due to the malfunction of valves in the deeper leg veins, known as venous insufficiency.
+This malfunction results in blood backing up in the legs, with the resulting pressure causing surface veins to enlarge.

 Who's At Risk?

-Varicose veins affect up to 60% of American adults.
+Varicose veins are common, affecting up to 60% of American adults.
 Women are more often affected than men.

 You are at greater risk if you: